Guidelines for Social Life Cycle Assessment (S-LCA)

 Eight companies from the metals, food, automotive and cosmetic industries provided feedback about the different challenges and benefits of S-LCA, while learning how to integrate S-LCA into product development.
-Results from the pilot projects will be summarised into a compendium in 2021.
+Results from the pilot projects were published in 2022.